ZcashFoundation/zebra/.github/pull_request_template.md

 ## Motivation

 <!--
 Explain the context and why you're making that change.
 What is the problem you're trying to solve?
-In some cases there is not a problem and this can be thought of as being the motivation for your change.
+If there's no specific problem, what is the motivation for your change?

+If you are implementing a design RFC, list the specific sections or functions here.
 -->

 ## Solution